KhioneusNevula/MagicUniversity/README.md

 * Distraction: Produced by various Thoughts.
 Causes Thoughts to get deleted randomly more often.
 * Unwillingness: Produced by various Thoughts.
 Causes actions to be less likely to be taken.
 * Shyness: Produced by various Thoughts.
 Mainly causes certain actions to play out differently.
 Creates visual changes in some facial expressions and such and blushyness(?).
-* Love: Produced by some Thoughts.
+* Care: Produced by some Thoughts.
 Generally increases Happiness and motivates Thoughts about doing caring actions toward someone.
 * Attraction: Produced by various environmental stimuli.
 Generally motivates Thoughts about the attraction, and thoughts aimed toward acting on the attraction, as well as a general increase in Distraction.
 Creates visual changes in blushyness(?)
 * Embarrassment: Produced by various Thoughts.
 Generally decreases Happiness, increases Unwillingness, Awkwardness, and motivates thoughts about avoiding social interaction.
 Creates visual changes in blushyness(?).
 Embarrassment + Frustration creates a pouty facial expression(?)
 * Awkwardness: Produced by various Thoughts.
 Generally increases Distraction, and motivates thoughts about exiting the current situation in some way.
 Creates visual changes in some facial expressions